 Remember baby and child equipment may be limited or need pre-booking

-Pool snacks such as toasted sandwiches are available all day, as are ice creams, juices and fruit smoothies
+Pool snacks such as toasted sandwiches are available, as are ice creams, juices and fruit smoothies

 The pool is not fenced